 During their Sophomore year, candidates should

-* apply for Level II admission to the Teacher Education program.
-More information is available at http://www.uca.edu/education/teachereducation/.
+· Apply for Level II admission to the Teacher Education program.
+More information is available at http://uca.edu/education/intern2/.

-For additional information about the English Education program, please contact Travis Rhoades at email@example.com, or at 852-7871.
+For additional information about the English Education program, please contact Melissa Smith at firstname.lastname@example.org, or at 450-5124.